 “Shame, Street Art by Clive Punk, Windsor” by Urban Pixel / Creative Commons

 So how do we package and sell this to the masses?
-No one is gonna raise their hand all like, Sure, sign me up for an exhausting weekend full of feeling bad about myself!
+No one is gonna raise their hand and be like like, Sure, sign me up for an exhausting weekend feeling bad about myself!
 I have no real answer to this question, but I keep coming back to the idea that it’s a matter of morality.
 The relationship between white people and people of color in this country is based on that of master and slave.
 We can’t keep pretending like slavery is some far away story told in a textbook.
 It is our moral obligation as white people to confront our country’s history of slavery, segregation and racism, and all of the horrible feelings that come along with it.
 And we have to recognize that this isn’t a one-and-done situation.
 Last year, when the police murdered Alton Sterling and Philando Castile in the same awful week, I felt such an intense, guttural reaction that I wrote an essay in a single sitting about my white privilege and how I finally understood systemic racism.
 It received a lot of positive feedback and I thought that I’d done my work, that I had an easy path ahead of me.
-But now I’m seeing how anti-racism is an ongoing, evolving process, and we must stay committed to it.
+But now I’m seeing how anti-racism is an ongoing, evolving process that we must stay committed to.

 After all of this introspection, I have been left wondering if I spend too much time trying to find the right language and not enough time protesting or marching or going to meetings.
 These thought loops and discussions feel very cerebral and not quite tangible.
 But perhaps this analysis of words is a form of revolution in itself; if thought shapes language, then language can also shape thought.
 Listening to different people’s ideas about language can serve as a window into understanding their way of thinking, which can ultimately (hopefully) result in more empathy.
 Language isn’t simply a form of communication.
-It’s a way to identify ourselves, our culture, our traditions and creativity, it’s how we tell the world who we are, it’s our natural form of expression.
+It’s a way to identify ourselves, our culture, our traditions and creativity.
+It’s how we tell the world who we are.
+It’s our natural form of expression.
 What might seem like a semantic debate to me may feel to someone else like a debate over who she is and what value our society places on her and her culture.
-As a writer and therefore a more experienced than average communicator, perhaps my role is to facilitate these conversations and to model my own process of thinking, communicating, and battling racism.
+As a writer, perhaps my role is to facilitate these conversations and to model my own process of battling racism.
 Language gives us power.
 Not enough women, especially women of color, are being heard, and the whole point of this project was to give them a format to speak.
 I reached out to my friends and neighbors via email and Facebook, and the people who responded are all women who are already expressing themselves in some capacity.
 It’s crazy and depressing and utterly enraging to think about all of the people out there who don’t feel empowered enough to even speak up, much less fight to be heard.

 “Speak Up” by Sara Deming / Creative Commons